andyyu8588/Luminous/README.md

 ## Documentation
 Feel free to take a look at the [official website](https://luminousproject.io/)!

+The Luminous syntax and production rules can be found in the `docs` folder.
 ## Setup

 To compile the source code, simply clone or download the repository and run make in the main directory.